 The most common symptoms of lung cancer include:

-- A cough that does not go away and gets worse over time
+- Cough that does not go away and gets worse over time

-- Constant chest pain, often made worse by deep breathing, coughing or laughing
+- Chest pain that is constant and often made worse by deep breathing, coughing or laughing

 - Arm or shoulder pain